dsagman/picat/picat.md

 Unification is central to logic programming, but it also underlies type inference, type checking and pattern matching in functional programming languages such as Haskell and OCaml.
 However, unless you have tried to build a type inference engine, you are unlikey to have heard the term used in functional programming.

-Unification results either in success/true/yes or fail/false/no. (The slash indicates these are the synonyms.)
+Unification results either in success/true/yes or fail/false/no. The slash here indicates these are the synonyms.
+The evaluation results in success or failure, the logical value of the evaluation for each respectively is true/false and the Picat interpreter will output `yes` or `no` to indicate this.

 Key point: a successful unification results in an unbound variable being bound.
 Let's look at some examples.

+**VERY IMPORTANT:** The explict and central use of unification is the main difference between Prolog and almost all other programming languages.

+Picat makes it easier for people coming from non-logic programming backgrounds by including functions (see below), `foreach` loops and list comprehensions.

+However, Picat is still a member of the Prolog family and as such, understanding how unification works is required for anything but the simplest program.

 *Rabbit Hole: Mercury is a functional/logic language that includes unification.
 Unlike Picat, it is purely function and strongly typed. https://mercurylang.org/ Verse is also functional/logic, but is not yet publicly available except for programming games such as Fortnight.
 Yes, really. https://files.gotocon.com/uploads/slides/conference_65/2896/original/GOTO.pdf*